The Sweet Occasion

 Graham cracker crust pressed into a 8x8 baking pan.

 Bake the crust.
-Press the mixture into your prepared pan and bake for 10 minutes, just until itโ€™s lightly golden and smells amazing.
+I like to use the bottom of a measuring cup to press the crust mixture into a prepared pan.
+Prebake it for 10 minutes, just until it’s lightly golden and smells amazing.

 Close up of lemon bar filling mixed in a glass bowl with a whisk in the bowl.